Register you and your family for Oclef

 What is an inverted b minor chord and why does this even matter?
 As students develop beyond Stage 1 and enter Stage 2, the Oclef Method begins to introduce deep memorization techniques, sight reading hacks, and practice tools that accelerate development and learning.
 The concepts found in music theory are at the core of the educational programming for Stage 2 and 3 students.
 In this class, students use partnering and teams to do presentations, composition, challenges, and games.
 Who said music theory can’t be fun?
 (40 minutes)

 From the Beatles to Beyonce and Mario Brothers to Harry Potter, Pop is the genre of music that gives pulse to every generation and drives culture.
 Although the Oclef Method emphasizes Classical Music within its training, we believe students should explore Pop Music and we see it as a key part of their musical vocabulary.
 In this class, students are given a piece of pop music arranged and designed by Oclef Editors.
 This class encourages students to be highly engaged in practice while learning to play the tunes they love.
 (40 minutes)

-The art and creativity of learning piano are featured in the education of Stage 2 and Stage 3 students.
+The art and creativity of learning piano are featured in the education of Stage 3 and 4 students.
 This is why we’ve streamlined our education design to have students in these stages receive private lessons.
-These students take private weekly lessons with a Master Piano Teacher who builds a custom curriculum for them.
+These students take private weekly lessons with an Oclef Professor who builds a custom curriculum for them.
 Their custom education plan, Student Vision Plan (SVP), is designed to highlight unique strengths and to leverage each child’s abilities and talents while still presenting challenges that appeal to their personal tastes.
 This is piano education reimagined, piano education your family needs and deserves.
 (30 minutes)